evanatyourservice/llm-jax/README.md

 Saves checkpoints to out_dir, set same experiment name to resume.

-Set --profile to profile training to tensorboard, tensorboard dir is out_dir/profile.
+Set --profile to profile training to tensorboard, tensorboard dir is <out_dir>/profile.

 See configs.py for other settings and all hyperparameters.

+The research for this repo is made possible by [Google's TRC program](https://sites.research.google/trc/about/).

+Started with [this repo, credit to @jenkspt](https://github.com/jenkspt/gpt-jax).
+Also pulled some tools from [big_vision](https://github.com/google-research/big_vision) to add FSDP sharding.

 ## Install